 POCT testing (also known as instant or express) is done by the donor giving us their urine or saliva sample on-site with results being produced within minutes.
 This testing is used for narcotics.

-Lab-based testing is done by the donor giving us their urine or saliva sample onsite then we place the sample in tamper-evident packaging and ship it to the designated testing facility using Purolator.
-This testing is used for narcotics and can include alcohol.
+Lab-based testing is done by the donor giving us their urine or saliva sample on-site, then we package the sample in tamper-evident packaging and ship it to the designated testing facility using Purolator.
+This testing is used for narcotics and can include alcohol (eTg).

-After providing us with the required sample(s), it will be shipped using Purolator in tamper-evident packaging to the designated lab.
+After providing us with the required sample(s), it will be shipped using Purolator, in tamper-evident packaging, to the designated lab.
 Results will be provided to the client by their requisitioning agency.

-*All of our POCT, Lab-based, and DNA testing is collected and/or performed by Certified Specimen Collectors with confidentiality being our number one priority.*
+**All of our testing is collected and/or performed by Certified Specimen Collectors (CSCs) with confidentiality being our number one priority.**

 Qualitative testing uses a solution or smoke and relies entirely on the participant's ability to taste the testing agent; a sensitivity test is performed to see if the participant has a strong or weak sense of taste towards the solution/smoke.
 Once we know the sensitivity, the participant is fitted with a respirator or N95 mask and a seal check is completed.
 Then, with mask on, the participant dons a hood into which we spray the testing solution.
 While the aerosolized solution is in the hood, we will guide the participant through a series of minor exercises designed to test the respirator seal (head movement, talking, breathing, etc).
 If the participant does not detect any of the solution leaking through the respirator/N95 mask we can be confident that we have a good seal and the correct size of respirator.